syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Signing an existing document

-You can load the signature field from the existing PDF document and add certificate to the document as follows.
+You can load the signature field from the existing PDF document and add certificate to the document by using [PdfLoadedSignatureField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedSignatureField.html) class as follows.

 {% tabs %}